EqualExperts/decoy/README.md

 select faker_en('name') from range(20);
 ```

-Custom functions are available for intra-table sampling, column shuffling, oversampling from other tables.
+Functions are also available for intra-table sampling, column shuffling, oversampling from other tables.

 ```sql
 -- Create a names table